-- ance committee and submitted to the Associate Dean of Graduate Studies before the degree can be completed. - Students majoring in choral conducting must complete MUS 891 Special Topics and enroll in the section on Score Study and Interpretation through String Bowing. - 7.
+- Students majoring in choral conducting must complete MUS 891 Special Topics and enroll in the section on Score Study and Interpretation through String Bowing. - 7.
 Students majoring in choral conducting must demonstrate proficiency in vocal pedagogy by taking MUS 340 Methods and Literature for Voice.
 These credits will not count toward those required for the degree.
-This requirement will be waived if the student's transcript shows successful completion of a similar course at another institution. - 3.
+This requirement will be waived if the student's transcript shows successful completion of a similar course at another institution. - 8.
 Students majoring in choral or orchestral conducting must demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
-Lack of proficiency in any language must be addressed on enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty.
+Lack of proficiency in any language must be addressed by enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty.